- Why the UK remains a strong investment market in 2026

 Browsing verified investment deals on NewOwner takes two minutes, and you can filter by sector, revenue, location, and deal type.
 Whether you're looking for a majority acquisition, a minority equity stake, or a structured earnout arrangement, the listings cover the full range of business investment opportunities across England, Scotland, Wales, and Northern Ireland.

-If you're new to direct business acquisitions, it's worth understanding how NewOwner works as a UK investment marketplace before you dive into the listings.
-The due diligence process and the deal mechanics are quite different from crowdfunding platforms.
+For investors new to direct business acquisitions, it's worth understanding how NewOwner works as a UK investment marketplace before you dive into the listings.
+The due diligence process and deal mechanics differ from crowdfunding platforms.

 Browsing is free.
 NewOwner plans for active investors give you direct seller messaging, full financial document access, and priority alerts on new listings in your target sectors.

 If you're comparing NewOwner to broker-led searches, the main difference is speed and cost.
-A traditional broker search can take 6 to 18 months and cost £20,000 to £80,000 in fees.
-A direct marketplace search on NewOwner starts the same day and keeps your transaction costs in the deal itself, not in intermediary pockets.
+A traditional broker search can take 6–18 months and cost £20,000–£80,000 in fees.
+A direct marketplace search on NewOwner starts the same day and keeps your transaction costs where they belong: in the deal itself, not in intermediary pockets.

 No broker fees.
 No gatekeeping.

 NewOwner listings connect you directly with sellers.
-You see verified financials, ask the questions yourself, and move at your own pace.
-No broker deciding which deals you're allowed to see.
+You see verified financials, ask questions yourself, and move at your own pace.
+No broker deciding what deals you get to see.

 Can non-UK residents invest in UK businesses?

-Yes, and this comes up a lot for the listings I see on NewOwner each month.
-Non-UK residents can acquire UK businesses, take equity stakes, and in most cases participate in SEIS/EIS schemes too, though the specifics depend on your tax residency and how the investment is structured.
+Yes, and this is something NewOwner sees regularly across investment opportunities UK sellers list each month.
+Non-UK residents can acquire UK businesses, take equity stakes, and participate in SEIS/EIS schemes in most cases, though the specifics depend on your tax residency and the structure of the investment.

 For direct business acquisitions, non-residents face no legal barrier to buying UK companies.
-The main things to think about:
+The main considerations are:

 - Stamp Duty on shares: 0.5% on share purchases (SDRT), payable regardless of buyer residency